JenyBo/Space_Invader/README.md

 # Space_Invader
-Press A to move left , D to move right and space to attack
+Press A to move left , D to move right , W to move up , S to move down and space to attack

 # Demo